 Located just 15 minutes outside of Houston sits the winner of the 2014 “Best Fall Festival in SW Houston and Fort Bend County”, the Nature Discovery Centre.

-The Pumpkin Patch Festival held in the Nature Discovery Center is one of the pricier festivals with tickets costing $50 per person.
+The Pumpkin Patch Festival held in the Nature Discovery Center offers free admission, but you can buy tickets at the festival that allow you to pick pumpkins.
+These can be on the pricier side, with tickets up to $50.
 However, this price includes entry, a pumpkin, a raffle ticket, pumpkin decorating, and even a mini photoshoot.

 9. Froberg’s Farm

 Just 30 minutes out of Houston, lies the Froberg’s Farm that sells homemade canned goods, delicious pies, fresh produce, and candy.

 In addition to this they also allow visitors to come and pick some of their fresh produce all year round.

 Every October they host their annual Fall Festival that has a large outdoor pumpkin patch where visitors can take some Insta-worthy pictures amongst some pretty impressive pumpkins.

 They also have a massive play area called the Berry Fun Land for kids to play to their heart‘s content.
 This Houston pumpkin patch offers fun the whole year round but is particularly festive in the fall months when the pumpkins are at their best.